deepdrive/deepdrive-sim/docs/setup/linux/traditional-install.md

 ##### Get the substance plugin

-Download the Substance plugin from [here](https://forum.allegorithmic.com/index.php/topic,26732.0.html) to `<your-unreal-dir>/Plugins/Runtime` for Unreal 4.21.
+Download the Substance plugin from [here](https://forum.allegorithmic.com/index.php/topic,26732.0.html) and unzip the `Plugins/Runtime/Substance` folder within it to
+`<your-unreal-dir>/Plugins/Runtime` for Unreal 4.21.
 For other releases, see [here](https://forum.allegorithmic.com/index.php/board,23.0.html) or you can just use the sources downloaded by Windows / Mac marketplace.

 ##### Run the editor